 - What am I hearing in this Scripture?

 - What does this Scripture say about God?

-- What does this Scripture say about life?
+- What does this Scripture say about me and the world?

-- What am I going to do with this Scripture?
+- What is God asking me to do in response to this Scripture?

 However, you might still want to go into greater detail in order to help you answer those four important questions.
 If you are interested in digging a little deeper into the text, then I invite you to use the questions below to guide your study.
 Remember that these questions are designed to help you hear God’s message to you and the world.
 They are not designed to overwhelm, but to enlighten.
 Do not feel as if you need to answer all – or even most – of these questions every week.
 Perhaps pick one or two that will help you explore the Scripture and its message more deeply.

 Reading Scripture to Know: These questions represent a five-stage process toward discerning the meaning of a Scripture passage.
 They are designed to be taken in order, allowing you to inductively come to the meaning of the text.
 This represents the practice of exegesis – or bringing meaning out of the text.
 The opposite of this is eisegesis – which is reading what we want into the text.
 Eisegesis is the enemy of good, sound biblical study!
 This inductive method is based largely off of Dr. Robert Traina’s book, Methodical Bible Study.